 \subsection{Estimation}

-To keep the analysis simple, we further restrict attention to observations from year 2019 and where the class size associated with each observation is between 14 to 22 students.
-This is to exclude special education classes and to abstract from potential effects of class size heterogeneity.
-Doing so leaves us with a total of 50,063 observations, each associated with a unique student, and a total of $n=2,841$ teachers in the sample.
-Table~\ref{tab:summary} displays the summary statistics for some of the covariates present in the restricted dataset.
+For simplicity we restrict attention to 2019 observations with class size between 16 and 19, to excludes abstract from special-education classes and class-size heterogeneity.
+This leaves 25,410 observations, each a unique student, across $n=1,458$ teachers.

-We take a standard model of teacher value-added:
+We take a simple model of teacher value-added:

 where $y_{j}^*$ is student $j$'s 2019 reading test score, and $i(\cdot)$ is the matching function that returns student $j$'s teacher identity in 2019.
-The covariates $x_j$ include student $j$'s 2018 reading test score, ethnicity, gender, family economic status, whether the student is an english language learner, and age.
-The test scores are standardized to have mean 0 and standard deviation 1 within each (year,grade) cell.
-The identification assumption is that conditional on the covariates, the student effect $\epsilon_j$ is independent of her matched teacher's profile $\left(\mu_{i(j)},\sigma_{i(j)}\right)$.
-We follow the literature in first running a regression that purges the covariates' effects\footnote{That is, we estimate the common coefficients $\beta_0$ using within-teacher variation and move the consequent estimated covariates $x_j^\prime \hat{\beta}$ to the left-hand side, defining $y_j:=y_j^*-x_j^\prime\hat{\beta}$.
-The estimates $\hat{\beta}$ are consistent for $\beta_0$ because the relevant sample size is $n$, which is large.} which then leads to the model \eqref{eq:disagg.model} posited in Section~\ref{sec:model}, written in terms of the matching function notation:
+The microdata normality assumption underlying \eqref{eq:app.model} is examined in the Supplementary Appendix (Section~\ref{subsec:app.normality}) with residual-based specification tests and we find no evidence against normality.
+The covariates $x_j$ include student $j$'s 2018 reading score, ethnicity, gender, family economic status, english-language-learner status, and age; test scores are standardized to mean 0 and standard deviation 1 within each (year,grade) cell.
+The identifying assumption is that, conditional on $x_j$, the student effect $\epsilon_j$ is independent of her matched teacher's profile $\left(\mu_{i(j)},\sigma_{i(j)}\right)$.
+Following the literature, we first purge the covariate effects by regression\footnote{We estimate $\beta_0$ using within-teacher variation and move $x_j^\prime \hat{\beta}$ to the left-hand side, defining $y_j:=y_j^*-x_j^\prime\hat{\beta}$; $\hat{\beta}$ is consistent for $\beta_0$ since the relevant sample size $n$ is large.}, leading to the model of Assumption~\ref{ass:disagg.model} in matching-function notation:

 for $j=1,\dots,J_i$ and $i=1,\dots,n$, where $J_i:=\lvert\left\{j:i(j)=i\right\}\rvert$.